Searchlight2/Searchlight2/README.md

 <br>

 To run Searchlight2, firstly ensure that you have correctly prepared your four basic input files as desribed [here](#Basic_input_files).
-The next (final) step is to set-up and run the command.
+The next (and final) step is to set-up and run the command.
 Searchlight2 can be executed by navigating to the /Searchlight2/Software/ folder and running:

 <br>